foomprep/robby.nvim/README.md

-# robby the robot (an AI coding assistant for nvim)
+# robby the robot
+robby is an AI coding assistant for vim that allows for generating code and also making precise changes based on text selection in VISUAL mode.

 ## Installation
 To install, either download directly into `nvim` config